pragmaticivan/authable/README.md

 To change models, you have two options:

-1) You may change the module name from configuration
+1. You may change the module name from configuration,

-2) You may copy Authable.Model.XXX and update it on your app.
+2. You may copy Authable.Model.XXX and update it on your app.

 ## Test